stalker474/GDDMarkdownTemplate/5_Mechanics.md

 Tek Objects can gain XP when used and level up to create stronger combinations aswell as adding a grinding element.

+#### Slot Randomizers
+Triggered by drops and by crafting.

+1. Alien battery
+A weird energy source, adds one random mod on the item without the need for a mod slot, rerolls all mod stats.
+Modding is locked forever.

+2. Desinfector
+Removes all open slot tek

+3. Mod Flash
+Flashes a specific Mod with level, adds a suffix or prefix "Doctors" Gun, Sword "of Pain"

+4. Lucky Flash
+Flashes Random Mods and Modslots

+5. Supercharge
+Adds a random mod on the item, requires one mod slot.

 ### Tek Scaling

 Most Tek has a quadratic XP curve but offers linear growth